 HONR 194 (0.5 cr.); Spring semester Yr.
 1 Research Methods An introduction to important techniques in scientific research, including experimental design, statistical reasoning and data analysis, with an emphasis on designing an independent research study

 HONR 291(0.5 cr) Fall semester; Year 2 Research Experience I: Group Research Class Students will work in small groups alongside a science faculty member on a semester long research project.
 Oral presentations will be done at the end of the semester

-HONR 292 (Variable credit: 0.25 credit available spring semester Yr.
-2 and 0.25 credit may be available if summer project continues into first 7 weeks of fall semester Yr.
-3) Research Experience II: Independent Research (Includes a summer component) In early spring semester of Yr.
+Research Experience II: Independent Research (Summer following sophomore year) In early spring semester of Yr.
 2, students will review, interview and select from a variety of research projects offered by science faculty.
-Many of those projects will begin preliminary work during the final 7 weeks of spring semester (HONR 292).
-Those projects will then continue into the summer ( full time 8-, 9- and 10- week projects are available).
+Most projects are 10 weeks of full time (40 hrs/wk) work and students may not enroll in a May term course.
+We typically start on the Tuesday following Memorial day.
 The summer component includes summer housing and a stipend for students.
-Some of the projects may continue into the first seven weeks of fall semester (HONR 292).
-All projects conclude with student participation in the annual science research poster session held the first Wednesday of November.
+All projects conclude with student participation in the annual science research poster session held early in fall semester.

 HON 320C, Supervised Research Internship (=2 credits) for an off-campus, academic year or semester long secondary research internship. (typically junior year)

-HON 390, Science Research Readings (=1 credit) may accompany the off-campus Supervised Resaerch Internship course. (typically junior year)
+HON 390, Science Research Readings (=1 credit) may accompany the off-campus Supervised Research Internship course. (typically junior year)